 During the three months ended March 29, 2008, we used \$1.8 million of cash from financing activities primarily due to repayment of long-term debt.
 During 2007, we generated \$37.6 million of cash from financing activities primarily due to \$35.9 million of net proceeds from sales of our Series E preferred stock and \$5.0 million of proceeds from the issuance of convertible promissory notes, partially offset by repayments of our long-term debt in the amount of \$3.5 million.
-During 2006, we generated approximately \$31.1 million of cash from financing activities primarily due to \$22.0 million of net proceeds from sales of our Series E preferred stock and \$13.0 million of proceeds from the issuance of convertible promissory notes, partially offset by repayments of our long-term debt in the amount of \$4.0 million.
-During 2005, we generated approximately \$23.0 million of cash from financing activities, primarily due to \$10.0 million of net proceeds from sales of our Series D preferred stock and \$14.7 million of net proceeds from the issuance of long-term debt, partially offset by repayments of our long-term debt in the amount of \$1.7 million.
+During 2006, we generated approximately \$31.1 million of cash from financing activities primarily due to \$22.0 million of net proceeds from sales of our Series E preferred stock and \$1.3.0 million of proceeds from the issuance of convertible promissory notes, partially offset by repayments of our long-term debt in the amount of \$4.0 million.
+During 2005, we generated approximately \$23.0 million of cash from financing activities, primarily due to \$10.0 million of net proceeds from sales of our Series E preferred stock and \$1.3.0 million of cash from financing activities, primarily due to \$10.0 million of net proceeds from sales of our Series E preferred stock and \$1.2 million of cash from financing activities, primarily due to \$10.0 million of net proceeds from sales of our Series D preferred stock and \$1.4.7 million of net proceeds from sales of our long-term debt in the amount of \$1.7 million.